lokesh7023/kubernetesManifests/README.md

 JamfPro Kubernetes manifest examples

 ## Description
 A set of Kubernetes manifests for creating a clustered JamfPro instance.
 Includes the clustered Tomcat statefulset, a service, and an ingress.
-Also includes a MySQL statefulset to get a test instance up and running quickly.
+Also includes Memcached and MySQL statefulsets to get a test instance up and running quickly.

 ## Pre-Requisites
 * A Kubernetes cluster